deysoumyadey/UofT-DSI-Cohort5-ML-T1/README.md

 4. Autoencoders for Regression
 Architecture: Input → Encoder (dense/conv layers) → Bottleneck → Decoder (optional) → Dense output (linear).
 When to Use: Effective for regression with noisy or high-dimensional data, such as denoising sensor data or predicting values from compressed representations.

+Assign data cleaning and analysis tasks to team members.

+TODO:
+1. Find the origin of rank.
+Suggestion: Try to calc rank from different columns and check if they match with the given rank.

+Mandatory contributions towards the project:
+1. Everyone creates at least 1 Pull request.
+2. Person creating the PR won't merge the PR, someone else will verify, approve, and (may*) merge.
+3.